promregator/promregator/docs/quickstart-docker.md

 ## Setup metrics-generating Cloud Foundry application

 1. Make sure that you have access to a Cloud Foundry Platform.
-If you don't have one, yet, then you may get a free account at various providers, such as [IBM Bluemix](https://www.ibm.com/cloud-computing/bluemix).
+If you don't have one, yet, then you may get a trial account at various providers, such as [IBM Bluemix](https://www.ibm.com/cloud-computing/bluemix).
 2. Download `TestMetricsApplication.jar` from https://github.com/promregator/promregator/releases/tag/v0.1.0 to your local machine.
 3. Deploy this app onto the platform, for example with